fboehm/fmdmr/code/02_exploratory/barton-analysis.md

     ℹ Use `spec()` to retrieve the full column specification for this data. ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-`fmd_tib` has the summary statistics in a different format.
-It has 12 columns in total:

-“MarkerName” “rsID”
-“CHROM”
-“POS”
-“REF”
-“ALT”
-“P”
-“BETA”
-“SE”
-“N”
-“Rsq_min”
-“Rsq_max”

 ``` r
 library(magrittr)